google.com, pub-3359476637221643, DIRECT, f08c47fec0942fa0 Undercover Comics: 06/01/2018 - 07/01/2018

 (AMAZING SPIDER-MAN #121 - cover dated June 1973, on newsstands March 13th, 1973 with art by Gil Kane and John Romita)

 There are people who hate this issue, because of what they did in killing Gwen, and I get that.
-But looking it objectively, they really hit a home run in pacing, storytelling, so much... the panel below just says so much...
+But looking at it objectively, they really hit a home run in pacing, storytelling, so much... the panel below just says so much...

 (AMAZING SPIDER-MAN #121 - cover dated June 1973, on newsstands March 13th, 1973 with art by Gil Kane and John Romita)

-The issue spirals out of control, the way life does sometimes... where it just starts down a path that you seemingly know is bad and the then...
+The issue spirals out of control, the way life does sometimes... where it just starts down a path that you seemingly know is bad and then...
 WHAK!
 This issue captures that so well... you can sense something BAD is going to happen and of course it does...

 (AMAZING SPIDER-MAN #121 - cover dated June 1973, on newsstands March 13th, 1973 with art by Gil Kane and John Romita)